MClemot/TopologicalAutoencodersPlusPlus/README.md

 2. Download Torch

    First, go to the root of this repository.
    Choose a version of LibTorch to download on https://pytorch.org/get-started/locally/.
 If you own a CUDA-compatible device and want to use it, download a CUDA version.
 Otherwise, download the CPU version.
-Note that we tested the installation with LibTorch 2.4.0 with CUDA 12.1.
+Note that the experiments reported in the manuscript were done with LibTorch 2.4.0 and CUDA 12.1.

    Example for the CPU version:
    ```